sktbrd/gnars-terminal/docs/USER_PROFILE_TASK_LIST.md

 1. **Atomic Commits**: Each task should result in a single, focused commit
 2. **Dependencies**: Respect task dependencies - don't implement dependent tasks until prerequisites are complete
+3. **Codebase Patterns**: Follow existing patterns:
+   - Use `'use client'` directive for client components
+   - Define types inline with services/hooks
+   - Use `memo` for component optimization
+   - Follow `{data, loading, error}` return pattern for hooks
+   - Use CSS modules for styling
+   - Reuse existing components (`OptimizedAvatar`, `FormattedAddress`)
+   - Use Chakra UI component library
+   - Follow wagmi patterns from `wagmiGenerated.ts`
-3. **Testing**: Include basic tests with each component/feature implementation
+4. **Testing**: Include basic tests with each component/feature implementation
-4. **Documentation**: Add JSDoc comments and README updates with each major feature
+5. **Documentation**: Add JSDoc comments and README updates with each major feature
-5. **Error Handling**: Include error states and fallbacks in each component
+6. **Error Handling**: Use string-based error states following existing patterns
-6. **Performance**: Consider performance implications in each implementation
+7. **Performance**: Use React optimization patterns (`memo`, `useMemo`, `useCallback`)
-7. **Accessibility**: Include accessibility features from the start, not as an afterthought
+8. **Accessibility**: Include accessibility features from the start
-8. **Mobile**: Consider mobile experience in each UI component implementation
+9. **Mobile**: Consider mobile experience in each UI component implementation

 ## Quality Checklist